aai-institute/practical-ai-act/docs/index.md

 ![](_images/logos/ai-compliance-guide-simple-dark.svg#only-dark){ class="hero-logo" }

-The introduction of the EU AI Act adds a new dimension of requirements to the implementation of high-risk artificial intelligence systems.
-At first glance, the legal text may not clearly outline how these compliance requirements affect the practical aspects of AI system development.

-This project aims to bridge that gap by offering valuable insights and practical examples to help accelerate the integration of compliance requirements into real-world projects.
-It is designed as an entry point for professionals approaching the AI Act from a technical perspective.
-A key message we want to convey is that adhering to software engineering best practices already provides a strong foundation for achieving compliance.

-To support this goal, the project will present an exemplary system architecture for a trustworthy AI system, offer concrete implementations of essential software components, and establish clear connections between engineering best practices and the specific requirements for high-risk systems under the AI Act.
+**This guide brings together EU AI Act requirements with practical engineering solutions.**

+New to the AI Act?
+Start with our [comprehensive introduction](https://www.appliedai-institute.de/ai-act) to understand the regulatory landscape.

+**What you'll find here:**

+ - AI Act requirements decoded for technical teams
+ - Working code examples demonstrating compliance in practice
+ - Engineering practices that build trustworthy AI systems
+ - Clear connections between legal obligations and technical implementation

+*To ensure compliance, trust must be built into the engineering process of AI systems.* This guide demonstrates how modern MLOps practices provide a strong foundation for meeting regulatory requirements while building robust, trustworthy AI solutions.

-This is a living document and will be continuously updated as more legal and technical information becomes available.
-Your feedback and discussions are highly encouraged, as they will help us refine the content and ensure its relevance to the community.
+This is a living resource that will be continuously updated as more legal and technical information becomes available.
+Your feedback and discussions are highly encouraged to help us refine the content and ensure its relevance to the community.

 ---